TLindqvist/TransactionMonad/README.md

 ## FsToolkit.ErrorHandling

 One of the most reusable packages in all of the F# ecosystem is FsToolkit.ErrorHandling.
 It uses a lot of the design patterns that is common in functional programming.
 I have chosen to add it as one of tha last commits in this experiment so that the difference it makes can be viewed.
-Although mnor the difference in `DbStuff` is a nice one.
+Although minor the difference in `DbStuff` is a nice one.